DevITandCo/EDUconline-backend/README.md

 ## Folder structure

-- `app.ts`: This is the main file of your project, it could be the entry point of your application and where you will set up your server.
+- `app.ts`: Entry point of your application and where you will set up your server.
-- `test`: this folder contains tests to check the correct operation of the application.
+- `test`: This directory test to check the correct operation of the application.
 - `api/controllers`: This directory contains the application's controllers, which are responsible for handling user input and updating the model and view accordingly.
 - `api/middleware`: This folder stores intermediate functionalities that act as middelwares for filtering certain requests.
 - `api/models`: This directory contains the application's data models, which are responsible for handling data and business logic.